jpiwek/trustify/README.md

 **Story**
 ------------------------
 Makers developed a secure platform during COVID-19 period to support communities and device manufacturers on rethinking security strategies for their future product roadmap.
-People know how to protect their lives against COVID virus, we show you how to protect your digital assets, firmware, intellectual property, keys by design.
+People know how to protect their lives against COVID virus, we demonstrate how to protect your digital assets, firmware, intellectual property, keys by design.

   - *MCU*: SAML11 - CortexM23 with TrustZone Hypervisor
   - *Secure Element*: JIL rated ATECC608A Trust & Go with pre-provisioned certificate chain, keys